Table of Contents

 Costs of Electrolysis

-There are available at-home epilators, but they are not as effective as professional devices.
+At-home epilators are available, but they are not as effective as professional devices.
 In addition, the FDA does not regulate these machines for safety.

 So Electrolysis vs Laser Hair Removal – Which is Best?

 Electrolysis and laser therapy both have longer-lasting effects than shaving and waxing.
-Both treatments are effective at destroying the hair follicles that causes the hair growth.
+This is because both treatments destroy the hair follicles that cause hair growth.

 The main downside of electrolysis is that it must be spread out over more sessions.
 The second downside is that it can’t cover large areas at once as laser hair removal can.
-So your choice may depend on how quickly you want to achieve your hair removal goals and how much coverage you need to do.
+So your choice may depend on how quickly you want to achieve your hair removal goals and how much coverage you need.

 Also, doing one procedure and the other isn’t a good idea.
-For example, getting electrolysis done after laser hair removal disrupts the effects of the first procedure.
-Do your homework ahead of time and talk to us about the best option for you.
+For example, you are getting electrolysis done after laser hair removal disrupts the effects of the first procedure.
+Please do your homework and talk to us about your best option.
 If you wish to switch hair removal techniques, you may need to wait a few months before commencing.